Lindsey Buckingham: 2018–present: Dismissal from Fleetwood Mac, Solo Anthology, and Lindsey Buckingham

 In August 2018, Reprise issued a press release for a new solo anthology Solo Anthology: The Best of Lindsey Buckingham that focused on Buckingham's solo career since 1981.
 The anthology was released on October 5, 2018, followed two days later by a solo tour throughout North America.
-In 2020, Buckingham collaborated with the Killers on their studio album Imploding the Mirage, playing guitar on the first single "Caution".
+In 2020, Buckingham collaborated with The Killers on their studio album Imploding the Mirage, playing guitar on the first single "Caution".
 In 2021, Buckingham played on a new version of "The Past Is the Past" by Brandy Clark, issued as a bonus track on the deluxe edition of her album Your Life Is a Record.

-On June 8, 2021, Buckingham announced his seventh solo studio album, Lindsey Buckingham, with the single "I Don’t Mind".
+On June 8, 2021, Buckingham announced his seventh solo studio album, Lindsey Buckingham, with the single "I Don't Mind".
 The second single from the album, "On the Wrong Side", was released on July 23, 2021.
 The record was released on September 17, 2021, and his tour to support it started the same month.

 Buckingham also guested on Halsey's 2021 studio album If I Can't Have Love, I Want Power.
-In 2022, Buckingham would again join with the Killers on August 27, 2022 to perform his guitar solo from "Caution" live on stage in Los Angeles with the band, along with a cover of Fleetwood Mac's "Go Your Own Way".
-Buckingham along with the Killers were joined with Johnny Marr of the Smiths to perform "Mr. Brightside" together to close out the concert.
+In 2022, Buckingham would again join with The Killers on August 27, 2022, to perform his guitar solo from "Caution" live on stage in Los Angeles with the band, along with a cover of Fleetwood Mac's "Go Your Own Way".
+Buckingham along with the Killers were joined with Johnny Marr of The Smiths to perform "Mr. Brightside" together to close out the concert.

 Personal life

 Buckingham was in the same high school as Stevie Nicks but a year behind her.
 He started a relationship with Nicks after the breakup of their band Fritz.
 He then suffered from a bout of mononucleosis, which delayed their move to Los Angeles in 1971.
 They recorded a studio album together before joining Fleetwood Mac in 1975, while their relationship had broken down by 1977.
 The breakup was chronicled in a number of songs written by the two, such as "Silver Springs" and "Dreams" by Nicks and "Go Your Own Way" and "Second Hand News" by Buckingham.

-Buckingham had his first child, William Gregory, with Kristen Messner on July 8, 1998.
-Buckingham then married Messner in 2000, and they had two daughters, Leelee in 2000 and Stella in 2004.
-Buckingham and Messner, who is a photographer and interior designer, have developed homes in Brentwood, California.
+Buckingham had his first child with Kristen Messner on July 8, 1998.
+Buckingham and Messner were married in 2000 and later had two daughters.
+Buckingham and Messner, who is a photographer and interior designer, have developed homes in the Brentwood area of Los Angeles, California.
+Buckingham and Messner had filed for divorce in 2021, but ultimately decided to mend their relationship.

 Buckingham underwent emergency open heart surgery in February 2019.
-His wife Kristen said that "the life-saving procedure caused vocal cord damage, the permanency of which is unclear.
-Lindsey is slowly recovering at home with the support of his wife and children."
+His wife said that "the life-saving procedure caused vocal cord damage, the permanency of which is unclear", though he ultimately recovered.

-Kristen Messner filed for divorce from Buckingham in Los Angeles on June 2, 2021.
-It was reported later in September that the couple were working on their marriage.